- zolpidem tartrate

 Some loss of efficacy to the hypnotic effects of short-acting benzodiazepines and benzodiazepine-like agents like Stilnoct may develop after repeated use for a few weeks.

-Use of benzodiazepines or benzodiazepine-like agents like Stilnoct may lead to the development of physical and psychological dependence.
-The risk of dependence increases with dose and duration of treatment; it is also greater in patients with a history of psychiatric disorders and/or alcohol or drug abuse.
+Use of zolpidem may lead to the development of abuse and/or physical and psychological dependence.
+The risk of dependence increases with dose and duration of treatment.
+The risk of abuse and dependence is also greater in patients with a history of psychiatric disorders and/or alcohol, substance or drug abuse.
+Zolpidem should be used with extreme caution in patients with current or a history of alcohol, substance or drug abuse or dependence.

 A transient syndrome whereby the symptoms that led to treatment with a benzodiazepine or benzodiazepine-like agent recur in an enhanced form may occur on withdrawal of hypnotic treatment.
 It may be accompanied by other reactions including mood changes, anxiety and restlessness.